tavi6/cinema-theatre-php-project/README.md

 ## About The Project
-Individual Humber ITS PHP project - Cinema Theatre Website.
+Individual Humber ITS PHP project - "Cinema tickets booking website".

+## Build with
+* PHP
+* MySQL
+* XAMPP